 - The reviewer’s background

-- Whether you already attempted to submit before
+- Whether you already attempted a

 Each use error, and difficulty or close call, require an in-depth analysis to determine the root cause.
 From there, you will need to decide if the residual risk requires additional mitigation, or explain why the residual risk is acceptable as is.